-Slideshow: Murder in Oaxaca — We know who murdered independent journalist Brad Will.
-Why are his killers still
+Slideshow Murder in Oaxaca — We know who murdered independent journalist Brad Will.
+Why are his killers still30 slides

 John Ross, a former resident of Arcata, has been the Mexico City correspondent for the San Francisco Bay Guardian for 22 years.
 He is the author of eight books on Mexican politics and has lectured extensively on Latin America on college campuses from Harvard to UC Berkeley.
 His book Murdered By Capitalism takes its title from the Trinidad gravestone of E.B.
 Schnaubelt.

 This story was commissioned by the Association of Alternative Newsweeklies.
 It is appearing simultaneously in 20 papers across the country.

 OAXACA — Those of us who report from the front lines of the social justice movement in Latin America share an understanding that there’s always a bullet out there with our names on it.
 Brad Will traveled 2,500 miles, from New York to this violence-torn Mexican town, to find his.

 Throughout the summer and fall of 2006, the southern Mexican state of Oaxaca was on fire.
 Death squads rolled through the cobblestone streets of this colonial state capital, the pistoleros of a despised governor, peppering with automatic weapon fire the flimsy barricades erected by masked rebels.
 Hundreds were killed, wounded, or imprisoned.